tranche-jibrel/tranche-rewards/README.md

 All modes can be used, depending on the way you would like to distribute rewards or incentives.

+Mode 1 is ready using tranche tokens directly.

-Modes from 1 to 3 are inside OldProjects folder, while mode 4 is present inside contracts folder.
+Modes 2 and 3 are inside OldProjects folder.

+Mode 4 is present inside contracts folder.

-if needed, underlying prices for markets can be manually set, or read from chainlink price feeds.
+If needed, underlying prices for markets can be manually set, or read from chainlink price feeds.

 Other info can be found here: https://docs.tranche.finance/tranchefinance/slice-token/slice-incentive-ratio-sir